Definition of Pigments

 Wet pour rubber is suitable in uneven surfaces and can also be applied in flat surfaces, sloped areas or other bumpy terrains as well.
 Wet pour surfacing can even be installed at the bases of trees to provide a safer playground for kids.

-Another great benefit of wet pour surfacing is the wide range of design and colour specifications.
+Another great benefit of wet pour rubber surfacing is the wide range of design and colour specifications.
 You can choose from the various colours and blend with your kid’s playground, or gymnasium.
-Surfacing also has several designs to choose from, allowing you to work on the aesthetics of your project.
+Rubber surfacing also has several designs to choose from, allowing you to work on the aesthetics of your project.
 Such designs that may be used in school playgrounds include:

 – Educational activities